Spotted-Zebra-UK/sz-fe-take-home-task/README.md

 ## Requirements

-The first three tasks should be done at home, the last three tasks will be done on pair programming session.

 1. Implement getting soft skills data from api (use generated query from `/src/generated/graphql.tsx`).
 2. Implement soft skills list (use Card component from `/src/components/atoms/Card`).
 3. Implement logic for searching soft skills.